lidofinance/docs/docs/guides/node-operator-manual.md

 ### The fee

 The fee is taken as a percentage from Beacon chain rewards at the moment the Oracles report those rewards.
-Oracles do that once in a while—the exact period is decided by the DAO members via the voting process.
+Oracles do that once in a while — the exact period is decided by the DAO members via the voting process.

 The total fee percentage, as well as the percentage that goes to all Node Operators, is also decided